-- Benefit a specific group presumed to be L/M income within CDBG regulations. - Be able to document that 51% or more of persons they serve are L/M-income. - Have, due to the nature and location, clientele who are primarily L/M-income.
+- Benefit a specific group presumed to be L/M income within CDBG regulations. - Be able to document that 51% or more of persons served are L/M-income. - Have, due to the nature and location of the facility, clientele who are primarily L/M-income.